-Since all purpose composts are ostensibly formulated for use in a huge range of different ways, this means that they can often be a good choice for new gardeners.
+Since all-purpose composts are ostensibly formulated for use in a huge range of different ways, this means that they can often be a good choice for new gardeners.

 While these composts can often be cheaper than other more specific use composts, results can be variable.

-It is also important to recognise that all purpose composts can vary in how eco-friendly and sustainable they are.
+It is also important to recognise that all-purpose composts can vary in how eco-friendly and sustainable they are.

 What Is It Made Of?

-But which materials went into making the compost will depend on the formulation of the commercial compost you choose (or what you put into your composting system if you made it yourself.)
+But which materials went into making the compost will depend on the formulation of the commercial compost you choose (or what you put into your composting system if you made it yourself).

 Commercial brands of all-purpose compost often also include other ingredients intended to promote healthy and strong root formation and plant growth.

 Perlite is expanded volcanic glass and gives a compost that is more free-draining.
 Though these can be helpful for gardeners, it is worth noting that neither is a particularly eco-friendly option.

-Some all-purpose or multi-purpose compost brands will also incorporate some controlled release synthetic fertilizer capsules that will slowly release nutrients over a matter of weeks or months.
+Some all-purpose or multi-purpose compost brands will also incorporate some controlled-release synthetic fertiliser capsules that will slowly release nutrients over a matter of weeks or months.

 What Are Its Benefits?

-A good quality all purpose compost is usually the cheapest sort of compost that you can get.
+A good quality all-purpose compost is usually the cheapest sort of compost that you can get.
 Short of creating your own compost at home, of course, this is the most affordable option.

-A good quality all purpose compost also makes things easy for new gardeners, as they do not have to think too deeply about which compost they need for specific uses in their gardens or containers.
+This also makes things easy for new gardeners, as they do not have to think too deeply about which compost they need for specific uses in their gardens or containers.

 How To Use General Purpose Compost

-As mentioned above, a general purpose compost can be used for a range of different garden applications.
-While all purpose composts can ostensibly be used for seed sowing and for plants at all stages of their growth, some general purpose composts are much finer grained than others.
+While all-purpose composts can ostensibly be used for seed sowing and for plants at all stages of their growth, some general-purpose composts are much finer-grained than others.

-In general, a good all purpose compost is great for:
+In general, a good all-purpose compost is great for: